Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 These are subjects addressed in theology.

 For many Christians, such as myself, theology has always been the most exciting and rewarding study.
-However, one of the problems with learning theology is the communication gap between professional theologians and the average Christian who is simply hungry to understand God.
+However, one of the problems with learning theology is the communication gap between professional theologians and the average Christian who is hungry to understand God.
 Fortunately, theology does not have to be difficult to understand.
 Albert Einstein is often attributed with saying, “You do not understand something unless you can explain it to your grandmother.”1 I have met some pretty sharp grandmothers, but this book has been written in simple language so all grandmothers can understand.

 This work is subtitled Biblical Theology Presented in a Systematic Way.
 This terminology accurately describes what is communicated throughout Father-Son Theology but calls for an explanation.